Richard Clarke is sounding the alarm about another kind of 9/11

 RC: I think when I started working on cybersecurity back in the White House, that changed my attitude a lot.
 And I realized from earlier scandals involving Ollie North and people like that in the White House that White House emails have a good chance of coming out.
 And the 9/11 Commission did its investigation, it pulled all of my emails, and even got the White House to declassify some of them.
 And they were revealed, including some things like me saying that the director of CIA has bipolar problems.
 So it was a little embarrassing.
 I learned that you gotta be careful with what you put in an email, because even in the most secure environments things can get out.

-FC: I wonder: If you can go back to that time in the White House, could you have imagined that we would be in the situation we’re in now on the cyberterrain, with Iran, China, Russia—and Trump?
+FC: If you can go back to that time in the White House, could you have imagined that we would be in the situation we’re in now on the cyberterrain, with Iran, China, Russia—and Trump?

 RC: What happened was, after the Oklahoma City terrorist attack [in 1995], it came around the same time as a chemical and biological weapons attack by a terrorist group in Tokyo.